I recently posted a poll asking the question:

 - Competitive Job Market: The high number of applicants for engineering roles means that standing out requires exceptional qualifications and networking.

 In Barden, we understand that each team, role, and requirement is unique.
-If you’re interested in exploring which approaches would be best suited for you & your organisation, please feel free to contact Conor Murphy, our Engineering Talent Advisory & Recruitment expert here in Barden (conor.murphy@barden.ie); we’re where leaders go before they start looking for Engineering talent.
+If you would like to discuss what tactics and approaches would suit you, please feel free to contact Jonathan Olden, our Engineering Talent Advisor & Recruiter here in Barden (jonathan.olden@barden.ie); we’re where leaders go before they start looking for Engineering talent.

-This information is accurate as per July 2025 and will be updated periodically.
+This information is accurate as per January 2026 and will be updated periodically.
 Data sources include Barden Proprietary Data, LinkedIn Analytics and other 3rd party data sources.
-If you have a request and would like real-time information to inform your hiring decisions contact Conor Murphy at conor.murphy@barden.ie
+If you have a request and would like real-time information to inform your hiring decisions, contact Jonathan Olden at jonathan.olden@barden.ie.

 Tax professionals remain in demand.
 Our latest talent monitor highlights specific trends and data around the movement, availability and salary trends for tax professionals in Ireland: